trilemma-dev/SecureXPC/FAQ.md

 SecureXPC automatically validates incoming connections for many types of common services such as those installed with `SMJobBless` and login items.
-For those not automatically supported, a simple declarative API allows for specifying client requirements such as only allowing connections from clients with the same team identifier.
-If desired requirements can be fully customized via Apple's
-[code signing requirement language](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/RequirementLang/RequirementLang.html).
+For those not automatically supported, a simple declarative API allows for specifying client requirements such as only allowing connections from clients with the same team identifier as the server.
+If desired requirements can be highly customized via Apple's [code signing requirement language](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/RequirementLang/RequirementLang.html).

 \*There are so many documented cases of these types of security vulnerabilities that it'd be hard to list them all out,